alancova91/courflix-react/README.md

-Netflix clone made on React Js.
+Netflix clone made on React Js. https://project-courflix.vercel.app/

 Full Responsive.

+At the moment, it just works with TV Series "Arrow".